-Look for topics under Food and Nutrition under Health and Wellness or search your topic in the Search bar.
+Look for topics under Food and Nutrition under Health Topics or search your topic in the Search bar.
 Links to medical encyclopedias and dictionaries, self-help groups, clinical trials, preformulated PubMed searches, information in Spanish and other languages

-Look at Nutrition topics.
+Look at Nutrition and Physical Activity topics.
 The U.S. government's directory of authoritative health information including links to online journals, medical dictionaries, and prevention and self-care information

-Search for Nutrition in the search bar.
+Search for your nutrition topic in the search bar.
 Easy-to-understand information on health and medical topics, all reviewed for accuracy by Mayo Clinic experts.
 (A service of Mayo Foundation for Medical Education and Research)

 USE BOOKS AND VIDEOS

 Do a SUBJECT search on your topic.
 May want to start with the term Nutrition and check the subdivisions.

 Both books and audiovisual materials will be listed in the catalog.

 GOOD REFERENCE WORKS!

 Click on Databases on green bar .